Gold Rush Cocktail

 02

-Peel the lemon over the glass so that all those lovely citrus oils will drop straight into the drink.
-Yum!
+Peel the lemon over the glass so the citrus oils drop straight into the drink.

 03

-Make sure your lemons are at room temp for best juicing results.
+Make sure your lemons are at room temperature for best juicing results.

 INGREDIENTS